 Other options for early detection and risk reduction include:

 - Breast cancer screening.
 Your doctor may suggest mammogram and MRI every year.
 Screening should also involve an annual clinical breast exam by your doctor and breast-awareness education to familiarize you with the normal consistency of your breast tissue.

 - Surgery to remove the ovaries (prophylactic oophorectomy).
 This procedure can reduce the risk of both breast and ovarian cancers.
 In women at high risk of breast cancer, prophylactic oophorectomy may reduce that risk by up to 50 percent if the procedure is done before age 50, when women are premenopausal.

 - AskMayoExpert.
-What family history characteristics should prompt consideration of testing for a breast cancer gene (BRCA1 and BRCA2) mutation?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Genetic testing for BRCA1 and BRCA2 mutations.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

-- Chagpar AB.
-Prophylactic bilateral mastectomy and contralateral prophylactic mastectomy.
-Surgical Oncology Clinics of North America.
-2014;23:423.
+- Krontiras H, et al. Breast cancer genetics and indications for prophylactic mastectomy.
+Surgical Clinics of North America.
+2018;98:677.

 - Toledo E, et al. Mediterranean diet and invasive breast cancer risk among women at high cardiovascular risk in the PREDIMED trial.
 JAMA Internal Medicine.
 2015;175:1752.